 She studied theatre, film and media studies at the University of Vienna and worked in the theatre and media sector for several years.
 At brut Wien she was responsible for marketing, sponsoring and public relations.
 At the ORF youth radio station FM4 she was a project manager in the marketing department where she realized numerous cultural cooperations and events.
 Furthermore she is a certified fitness- and health trainer and is active as a player and trainer at the sport club Vienna Roller Derby.

 +43 1 713 35 94-94

-is a project assistant in the field of sports and social inclusion.
+is a project officer in the field of sports and social inclusion.

 Previously, he was active in politics and trade unions in Austria and abroad, as well as in communications for a scientific company.
 His focus areas included social affairs, integration, labor market, youth and political education.
 Currently he is also co-coaching a team of the Viennese educational project 'Kicken ohne Grenzen'.